RetroDECK/ES-DE/USERGUIDE-DEV.md

 It's also strongly adviced to not rename an old es_settings.cfg file to es_settings.xml for use in ES-DE.
 Although this has been tested to some extent, it may cause undefined behavior.

-If migrating from Batocera or Recalbox, be aware that ES-DE follows the RetroPie naming conventions for system folders.
+If migrating from Batocera or Recalbox, be aware that ES-DE follows the RetroPie naming conventions for game systems.
 This means that your game files may not be found unless the folders are renamed accordingly.
-Such an example is the Sega SG-1000 system which in Batocera and Recalbox has the `sg1000` system name, but is `sg-1000` in RetroPie and ES-DE.
+Such an example is the Sega SG-1000 system which in Batocera and Recalbox has the _sg1000_ system name, but is _sg-1000_ in RetroPie and ES-DE.
 See the [Supported game systems](USERGUIDE-DEV.md#supported-game-systems) table at the bottom of this guide for the correct system names in ES-DE.
 This issue also means that theme sets that were written or adapted specifically for Batocera or Recalbox may display unthemed systems in ES-DE.
-All RetroPie theme sets should however work fine (of course assuming that all your systems are actually supported by the theme).
+All RetroPie theme sets should however work fine (of course assuming that all your systems are actually supported by the theme set).

 ## Running on high resolution displays

-ES-DE fully supports high resolution displays such as 4K, 6K, 8K, 1440p, ultrawide monitors etc. But some emulators such as RetroArch will also run using the same resolution which may cause performance problems on slower machines or when using resource intensive shaders.
+ES-DE fully supports high resolution displays such as 1440p, 4K, 6K, 8K, ultrawide monitors etc. But some emulators such as RetroArch will also run using the same resolution which may cause performance problems on slower machines or when using resource intensive shaders.
 Although some emulator cores will have options to set their internal resolution, they still need to be scaled up to the screen resolution.
-On Unix it's possible to start ES-DE with the `--resolution` option to set a lower screen resolution (this will also affect the emulators) but this is not really recommended as it's highly dependent on well-written graphics drivers for proper behavior.
+On Unix it's possible to start ES-DE with the `--resolution` option to set a lower screen resolution, which will also affect the emulators.
+But this is not really recommended as it's highly dependent on well-written graphics drivers for proper behavior.

 A better approach is to use the custom event scripts functionality to set a temporary resolution upon launching a game that will be reverted when returning to ES-DE.
 Such a setup is detailed in [INSTALL-DEV.md](INSTALL-DEV.md#custom-event-scripts) for Unix, but should hopefully be possible to implement similarly on macOS and Windows.

 ## Input device configuration

 ES-DE automatically configures the keyboard and any connected controllers using default button mappings, and normally no additional setup is required.
-But if you would like to apply custom button mappings for your devices, you can run the `Configure keyboard and controllers` tool from the `Input device settings` entry on the main menu.
+But if you would like to apply custom button mappings for your devices or if you have an unusual device which isn't automatically configured, you can run the _Configure keyboard and controllers_ tool from the _Input device settings_ entry on the main menu.

 You can also force a run of this tool directly on startup via the command line argument `--force-input-config`.

 The actual procedure to map the inputs should be self-explanatory, just follow the on-screen instructions.
-But note that custom button mappings will not change the help prompts.
+Note that custom button mappings will not change the help prompts.

 Any custom configuration is applied per unique device ID (GUID).
 So if two identical controllers are used with ES-DE, both will have the same configuration applied.
 If connecting controllers of the same type but of different revisions, the GUID may differ and therefore the custom configuration would need to be applied to each device individually.

 If you have issues with your input configuration, as a last resort you can reset all the mappings by deleting or renaming the file ~/.emulationstation/es_input.xml.

-If you experience double button presses with your DualShock 4 controller on macOS, please read about the workaround for this issue in the [Known issues](CHANGELOG.md#known-issues) section of the changelog.

 ## System view (main screen)